An efficient second-order cone programming approach for dynamic optimal transport on staggered grid discretization: Numerical experiments

 \subsection{Off-the-shelf software packages}

-In \cite{papa14}, a software package\footnote{\url{https://github.com/gpeyre/2013-SIIMS-ot-splitting}} based on primal-dual methods was developed for discrete DOT problems, including the Douglas-Rachford splitting and the primal-dual hybrid gradient method, called DR and PD in \cite{papa14}.
+The software package\footnote{\url{https://github.com/gpeyre/2013-SIIMS-ot-splitting}} of \cite{papa14} is based on primal-dual methods, including the Douglas-Rachford splitting and the primal-dual hybrid gradient method, referred to as DR and PD.
 In \cite{yjj24}, a multilevel-FISTA is used to solve discrete DOT problems\footnote{\url{https://github.com/Jiajia-Yu/FISTA_MFP_euc}}.
-The numerical experiments in \cite{yjj24} demonstrate that multilevel-FISTA performs better than many other algorithms (such as ALG2) when densities have a positive lower bound.
+These algorithms are based on the primal discrete DOT formulation \eqref{eq:opt-ene-bb} on staggered finite-difference grids: